slonoed/slonoed.github.io/_posts/2017-08-27-using-symbols-in-redux.md

 }
 ```

-You can always retrieve a timestamp from an article.
+You can always retrieve a timestamp from the article.
 However, it leads to
 some issues:

 * **Overwriting the field**.
 You have to avoid this field in server data